 Railways often produced Poster Stamps to put on letters and parcels, but which cost the customer nothing.
 These stamps were primarily for advertising, with the main subjects usually being various holiday destinations which could be reached best (or so the stamps implied) by using the company’s train services.

 However, they were occasionally used to warn of the dangers of the railways, as shown in the poster stamp on the left.
 Poster stamp designs were often quite stylised.

 Revenue stamps and Tax stamps had little to do with the normal fees charged for carriage of letters or parcels.
 Such stamps were used – as the name suggests – to raise revenue or to levy a particular tax.
-However, they often look like normal srailway tamps, and at first glance it is often not easy not to tell the difference.
+However, they often look like normal railway stamps, and at first glance it is sometimes difficult to tell the difference.
 A little care should be taken when looking at something described as a ‘railway revenue’ stamp, because this description is sometimes erroneously used for normal ‘carriage fee’ railway stamps.